After performing their first ever tragedy this Spring, Pop-Up Opera return to comedy for their Summer Season 2016.

 Red Earth Opera - Devon's own community opera company.
 Gluck's telling of the story of Iphigenia, daughter of Agamemnon on the island of the Scythians.
 Performed in English.
 Soloists include Laura Curry, Sebastian Charlesworth and Gavin Jarvis with the orchestra, chorus and dancers of Red Earth Opera.
 The opera contains some glorious tunes - Gluck may be more famous for his opera "Orpheus", but this contains some even better music.
 Part of the Teignmouth Classical Music Festival.
+Location:

 English Touring Theatre return to the Exeter Northcott Theatre at the end of November, this time with The Odyssey: Missing Presumed Dead, their acclaimed collaboration with Liverpool Everyman and Playhouse.

 The production reunites Simon Armitage and Nick Bagnall after their recent collaborations on The Last Days of Troy and Sir Gawain and the Green Knight.

 A high ranking government minister with a colourful past is sent on a delicate diplomatic mission to Istanbul.
 But when his trip ends up in a horrific bar room brawl, social...